TerenceGrover/PlatesMania-Random-API/README.md

 Platesmania takes labeled user-generated content and gatekeeps the access to their API.
 For any project linked to the website, feel free to use my code.

-Returns an object composed of the ID, Image link & country
+Returns an object composed of a random set of ID, Image link & country